I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-ioopendeviceregistrykey.md

 Specifies flags indicating whether to open a device-specific hardware key or a driver-specific software key.
 The flags also indicate whether the key is relative to the current hardware profile.
 For more information about hardware and software keys, see <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/install/overview-of-registry-trees-and-keys">Registry Keys for Drivers</a>.

 The flags are defined as follows:

+#### PLUGPLAY_REGKEY_DEVICE

+Open the <b>Device Parameters</b> subkey under the device's <a href="https://msdn.microsoft.com/3be5c842-d1b6-4c34-8990-e23e2d08dd23">hardware key</a>.
+The key is located under the key for the device instance specified by <i>DeviceObject</i>.
+This flag cannot be specified with PLUGPLAY_REGKEY_DRIVER.

+#### PLUGPLAY_REGKEY_DRIVER

+Open a <a href="https://msdn.microsoft.com/5f6fec1a-1134-4765-81be-9b50939e5e66">software key</a> for storing driver-specific information.
+This flag cannot be specified with PLUGPLAY_REGKEY_DEVICE.

+#### PLUGPLAY_REGKEY_CURRENT_HWPROFILE

+Open a key relative to the current hardware profile for device or driver information.
+This allows the driver to access configuration information that is hardware-profile-specific.
+The caller must specify either PLUGPLAY_REGKEY_DEVICE or PLUGPLAY_REGKEY_DRIVER with this flag.

 `DesiredAccess`